mgoddard/crdb-cdc-elastic/README.md

-# crdb-cdc-elastic
-Example of change data capture (CDC) from CockroachDB to Elasticsearch
+# Example of change data capture (CDC) from CockroachDB to Elasticsearch